TCoulth/AcidoMPNN/README.md

 **Structure Selection**

 Sequences were filtered by organism, selecting for acidophiles, and then for the prescence of a secretion tag.
+Since organisms can maintain a pH inside the cell different than that outside, proteins with secretion tags from acidophiles were mostly likely to be present in low pH environments.
 After clustering at 50% sequence identity, AF2 structures were gathered and filtered by quality (>70% plddt).

 **Training**